COVID-19 Vaccine FAQs

 Currently authorized vaccines in the United States are highly effective at protecting vaccinated people against symptomatic and severe COVID-19.
 Fully vaccinated people are less likely to become infected and, if infected, to develop symptoms of COVID-19.
 They are at substantially reduced risk of severe illness and death from COVID-19 compared with unvaccinated people.

-Infections in fully vaccinated people (breakthrough infections) happen in only a small proportion of people who are fully vaccinated, even with the Delta variant.
+Infections (breakthrough infections) can happen in a small proportion of people who are fully vaccinated.
 Moreover, when these infections occur among vaccinated people, they tend to be mild.
-However, preliminary evidence suggests that fully vaccinated people who do become infected with the Delta variant can be infectious and can spread the virus to others.
+However, preliminary evidence suggests that fully vaccinated people who do become infected can be infectious and can spread the virus to others.
 For this reason, when the county is in a condition of substantial or high transmission, the Montgomery County Office of Public Health aligns with the CDC recommendations for all people, vaccinated or unvaccinated, to use masks when in close contact indoors.

 Is the Johnson & Johnson/Janssen COVID-19 Vaccine safe?